cosmic-zip/maidz/README.md

 $ sudo lynis -c

-Lynis will explain its ﬁndings in the log-ﬁle.
+Lynis will explain its findings in the log-file.

 ### debsums

-debsums checks the md5-sums of your system-ﬁles against the hashes in the respective repos.
+debsums checks the md5-sums of your system-files against the hashes in the respective repos.
 Installation:
 $ sudo apt-get install debsums

 To run:

 `$ sudo debsums -ac`

-This will list all the ﬁles to which the hashes are either missing or have been changed.
-But please don't freak out if you ﬁnd something like: /etc/ipkungfu/ipkungfu.conf after you have been following this guide... wink
+This will list all the files to which the hashes are either missing or have been changed.
+But please don't freak out if you find something like: /etc/ipkungfu/ipkungfu.conf after you have been following this guide... wink

 ### sha256